Dasharo/docs/docs/variants/protectli_vp46xx/firmware-update.md

 For simplicity we recommend using
 [Dasharo Tools Suite](../../../common-coreboot-docs/dasharo_tools_suite).

-Before starting the update procedure be sure to disable Dasahro BIOS Boot medium
+Before starting the update procedure be sure to disable Dasharo BIOS Boot medium
 lock:

 1. Power on the device.